How a Virtual Behavioral Health Program Is Reaching Patients With Cancer Who Need It Most

 Why Community Oncology Is the Right Setting for This Work

-Community practices also tend to serve a broader cross-section of patients than academic centers do, Balanchivadze noted, which has its own implications for access and trust.
-"In the community, you also see a variety of a larger basket of different patients at different educational levels and different socioeconomic statuses—while at larger academic centers, one may see patients who are higher socioeconomic status, perhaps [allowing] them to seek care at tertiary centers."
 In the community setting, that range is wider.
-"We get patients that enter care at different levels of education, income levels, and various disparities.”
-Those differences, she said, can shape something as fundamental as whether a patient sticks with treatment.
-"That can be a contributor to adherence of the care that they receive.
+"We get patients [who] enter care at different levels of education, income levels, and various disparities,” Balanchivadze said.
+Those differences, she noted, can shape something as fundamental as whether a patient sticks with treatment.
+"That can be a contributor to adherence to the care that they receive.
 Trust is important as well.
-When [a patient] goes to a large academic center, there might be a different level of trust [in] the services provided there compared with smaller community settings.”
+When [a patient] goes to a large academic center, there might be a different level of trust [in] the services provided there compared with smaller community settings,” she added.

 Open Questions Going Forward

 Asked what remains unanswered, Balanchivadze returns to a concern central to her day-to-day practice: medication and visit adherence.
 "As an oncologist, adherence is huge," she said.
-"I think integrating behavioral health and proactively screening patients for adherence, and then seeing how it affects adherence to oral oncolytics, chemotherapy, or oncology visits.
+"I think of integrating behavioral health and proactively screening patients for adherence, and then seeing how it affects adherence to oral oncolytics, chemotherapy, or oncology visits.
 Because we know adherence translates into better outcomes."

 The second concerns clinical trial participation.
 "Improving mental health resources and access to mental health, integrating into oncology care—how is that going to affect trial enrollment and participation in clinical trials?”
 Balanchivadze asked.